Fundamental Relations as the Leading Order in Nonlinear Thermoelectric Responses with Time-Reversal Symmetry: Conclusions and Discussions

 Although we try our best to obtain the general relationship of the second-order thermoelectric coefficients, there are still some points that we don't take into consideration.
 We only take into account the contribution of the highest-order relaxation time for sj and sk scattering.
 We note that there are other contributions related to the interband Berry connection that has no counterpart in linear response \cite{Gong2024,Xiao2019,Mehraeen2024}, which may also affect the relations.
-In addition, we would like to point out that there are some other methods in the research field of topological nonlinear transport, such as Feynman diagrams \cite{Du2021,Sinitsyn2007,Parker2019,Wang2022,Bruus2004}, density matrices \cite{Bhalla2021,Varshney2023,Varshney2025,Ma2025b} or nonequilibrium Green's function formalism \cite{Wei2022,Zhang2023,Li2025}.
-Moreover, we only consider the case of TRS in this work, we expect that under other symmetries, such as $\mathcal{PT}$ symmetry \cite{Wang2021,Liu2021,Yang2025,Zhang2025}, these relations will also get certain modifications due to the contributions of quantum metric dipole. \CV Simultaneously, the impact of electron-electron correlation \cite{Pasqua2025,Jho2017,Chen2017,Wang2025} effects on the self-energy and vertex corrections, as well as their subsequent modifications to the thermoelectric transport responses and fundamental relations, which are not considered in our current study, remain an area that warrants further investigation. \CIV
+In addition, we would like to point out that there are some other methods in the research field of topological nonlinear transport, such as Feynman diagrams \cite{Du2021,Sinitsyn2007,Parker2019,Wang2022,Bruus2004}, density matrices \cite{Bhalla2021,Varshney2023,Varshney2025,Ma2025b} or nonequilibrium Green's function formalism \cite{Wei2022,Zhang2023,Li2025}. \CV In particular, the effects such as self-energy and vertex corrections from electron-electron correlations \cite{Pasqua2025,Jho2017,Chen2017,Wang2025}, and Nielsen-Taylor interference \cite{Nielsen1968,Nielsen1974,Dudenhoeffer1972,Howson1988,Reizer2000} between electron-phonon and electron-impurity scattering may further alter the associated fundamental relations. \CIV \CV Moreover, the present work is restricted to TRS systems, for which the second-order coefficients considered here constitute the leading signals.
+An important extension is to some magnetic systems that break $\mathcal{P}$ and $\mathcal{T}$ individually while preserving the combined $\mathcal{PT}$ symmetry \cite{Wang2021,Liu2021,Yang2025,Zhang2025}, in which the Berry connection polarizability \cite{Wang2021,Liu2021} contribution as well as zeroth-order extrinsic \cite{Huang2025,Guo2026} contributions can qualitatively modify the associated fundamental relations.
+Extending the present framework in this direction would be an interesting topic for future study. \CIV